Veterans Cup Champions

 Having lost out on the Veteran’s Championship to Graeme Ferguson by a single point in our first year indicated that the Trout were still pretty keen on my flies.
 More importantly, I quickly recognised how much I had missed the sport and the camaraderie.
 I quickly reacquainted myself with Menteith and the many old fishing mates I had met over 30 years.
 The 300 mile round trip is still tiresome, but Magic’s generous offer of accommodation in the luxurious ‘Spitfire Suite’ at his Country Estate has been most welcome.

 I was delighted to win the Veterans Cup Championship in 2024, again by a single point with Jock Kettles snapping on my heels!
-These close results prove the strength in depth within the Veterans Club and I’m sure that Jock Kettles will add his name to the trophy very soon.
-What made my win even more special was the fact that on every outing of 2024, we had the best boat total, proving that sharing information is the key to success.
-As a club, the Military Veterans are still in relative infancy, however we are growing exponentially, both in terms of numbers and experience.
+These close results prove the strength in depth within the Veterans Club and I’m sure that Jock will add his name to the trophy very soon.
+What made my win even more special was the fact that on every outing of 2024, my boat partner & I had the best boat total, proving that sharing information is the key to success.
 I certainly learnt some ‘pearls of wisdom’ from all my boat partners last year and equally, I hope that they learnt a few tips from an old man!

 I look forward very much to the season ahead and wish you all tight lines.